UltrosBot/Ultros/doc/installation/index.rst

 Ultros requires the following for its basic functions:

 * Python 2.6 or 2.7 32-bit (NOT 64-bit as some libraries don't support it yet)
+    * **NOTE: Do not install Python from the website if you're on a Mac!
+See the Mac instructions below!**
     * Twisted
     * Zope.Interface
     * Kitchen